-A strange occurrence in Chinese mythology is that many Chinese mythological gods and characters were heavily influenced by literature, and correspondingly underwent notable transformation.
+A strange occurrence in Chinese mythology is that many Chinese mythological gods and characters were heavily influenced by literature, and correspondingly underwent notable transformations.

 Other characters such as Sun Wukong the Monkey God are completely fictitious.
 They became so popular, folkloric worship of them began.

-In addition to which there are localized Buddhist “gods,” and historical figures who were so revered they were deified.
+In addition to which there are localized Buddhist “gods,” and historical heroes who were so revered, they were deified.
 The most prominent example of the latter being Guan Yu, a Shu Han general from the Three Kingdoms Era.

-The short of it, Chinese mythological gods and characters do not only represent religious precepts and beliefs, they reflect classic Chinese virtues and values too.
-Understanding what each character represents is in turn, a major step in deciphering the complex 5000-year-old culture that is China.
+The short of it, Chinese mythological gods and characters do not only represent religious precepts and beliefs, they reflect classic Chinese culture, virtues, and values too.
+Understanding what each god represents is in turn, a major step in deciphering the complex 5000-year-old civilization that is China.

-- Classical Chinese fantasy sagas are renowned/notorious for having hundreds of characters.
+Classical Chinese fantasy sagas are also renowned/notorious for having hundreds of characters.
 For this list, only major characters from such classical works are featured.

 A. From Taoism (道教)

-Sometimes described as China’s indigenous faith, Taoism is an ancient religion and philosophy that emphasizes harmonious living with the universe i.e. Tao.
+Sometimes described as China’s indigenous faith, Taoism is an ancient religion and philosophy that emphasizes harmonious living with the universal way i.e. Tao.
 Over time, a plethora of rituals and practices were incorporated into the faith.
 Taoists also worship a wide pantheon of gods and deities.

 - Ba Xian (八仙): The “Eight Immortals” are a group of Taoist deities typically represented by the unique artifacts they wield.
 Their most famous story is that of them crossing the Eastern Sea and coming into conflict with the Eastern Dragon King.
 Individually, they are: